ersilia-os/chempfn/README.md

 With **EnsembleTabPFN**, we address some of the limitations of the original TabPFN model.
 It has been extended to work with datasets containing more than 1000 rows and 100 features, using data and feature subsampling strategies.
 EnsembleTabPFN is fully compatible with the [Scikit-learn API](https://scikit-learn.org/stable/index.html) and can be used in a modeling pipeline like any Scikit-learn estimator.

 EnsembleTabPFN, as the name suggests, when fit creates ensembles of data points and input dimenions (if required), given an arbitrary sized dataset.
-During the predict stage, it fits and predicts TabPFN on each ensemble and aggregates the results from across ensembles to produce the final prediction.
+During the predict stage, it creates an ensemble of TabPFN models fit on the training set to generate predictions for the test set.
+These intermediate ensemble results are then aggregated to produce the final prediction.
 With this approach, the model is able to fit in under a second, however predictions can be slow based on configuration ([see below](https://github.com/ersilia-os/ensemble-tabpfn/blob/main/README.md#usage)), or the underlying hardware.

 ### From source